-The Coppelia, Havana's celebrated ice-cream parlor housed in a flying-saucer-like structure in a park in Vedado, is as celebrated for its massive queues as much as it is for its ice cream.
-Insanely popular since opening in 1966 (through some very rough economic times), this state-run institution is about far more than mere ice cream.
+Havana's celebrated ice-cream parlor, housed in a flying-saucer-like structure in a Vedado park, is as celebrated as much for its queues as for its ice cream.
+Insanely popular since it opened in 1966 (lasting through some very rough economic times), this state-run institution is about far more than mere ice cream.

 Relationships have been forged here, fledgling novels drafted, birthday parties celebrated and Miami-bound escape plots hatched.
-The ultimate accolade came in 1993 when the Coppelia served as a location and major plot device in the Oscar-nominated Cuban movie Fresa y Chocolate (the film’s title alludes to two flavors of Coppelia ice cream: strawberry and chocolate).
+The ultimate accolade came in 1993, when the Coppelia served as a location and major plot device in the Oscar-nominated Cuban film Fresa y chocolate (the title alludes to two flavors of Coppelia ice cream: strawberry and chocolate).

 Although there are better privately run ice-cream makers in Havana these days, the Coppelia remains part of city folklore, a place where you're guaranteed to meet Cubans at their leisure, either in the queue or at one of the compulsorily shared tables inside.
 Pay in moneda nacional.